drcount-root/JavaScript-Concepts/Asynchronous-Programming/Callback-Function/README.md

 // 10 + 45 = 55
 ```

+### Why we use Callback functions ?
+(ADVANTAGES)

+> 1. The main advantage of using callback is that you can wait for the previous operations to be completed then only execute the next operation.
+Asynchronous programming. <br> 2.
+Callbacks are higher order functions so its provides the flexibility to pass the another functions as an arguments. <br> 3.
+Consider the use case where second call is dependent on the response of first call.
+At that time callback is the most usable thing. <br> 4.
+Callback functions are having access of both , its own scope as well as the scope of the function where it is being called.

+### Major Problem / DISADVANTAGE of Callback functions -

+> 1. Callback Hell  – The main disadvantage of using callback is Callback Hell.
+Callback hell is essentially nested callbacks where each callback is dependent on previous callback. <br> 2.
+Callback hell affects the readability and maintainability of the code.

 ### What is Callback Hell / Pyramid Of Doom ?

 > Callback hell is a term used to describe a situation where callback functions are nested inside each other in a deeply nested, difficult-to-read structure.